muhibbin-munna/nagad_flutter/README.md

 - Change `isSandbox: false`.
 - Replace Sandbox credentials with production credentials.
 - Ensure your merchant account is verified by Nagad.

+## ⚠️ Security Warning
+**Do not store merchant credentials directly in your Flutter application.** Instead, use a secure backend server to handle payments securely and prevent exposure of sensitive data.

 ## ⚠️ Best Practices
 ✅ **Use a backend server** to securely process payments and store credentials.